dressel/ErgodicControl.jl/docs/visuals.rst

 Optional arguments customize the distribution's appearance.
 The code :code:`alpha` argument controls opaqueness; when :code:`alpha=1`, the distribution is fully opaque and when :code:`alpha=0`, the distribution is fully transparent.
 The default value is 1.

 The :code:`cmap` argument controls the colormap used.
-The default value is :code:`Greys`, which uses black for the densest areas and white for the least dense areas.
-An alternative is the reverse, "Greys_r", which uses white for the densest areas and black elsewhere.
+The default value is :code:`"Greys"`, which uses black for the densest areas and white for the least dense areas.
+An alternative is the reverse, :code:`"Greys_r"`, which uses white for the densest areas and black elsewhere.

 An example using these optional arguments is shown below:
 ::